adamswbrown/rvtools2azuremigratePS/README.md

 - `-CPUUtilizationPercentage`: Specify the CPU utilization percentage.
 Default is 50%, Use 'Custom' to specify your own values
 - `-MemoryUtilizationPercentage`: Specify the Memory utilization percentage.
 Default is 50%.
 Use 'Custom' to specify your own values

+## Uplaod file to Azure Migrate

+The resulting file can then be used to uplaod to Azure Migrate (https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-import)

 ## CPU and Memory Utilization

 Azure Migrate requires CPU and Memory utilization percentages for a more accurate assessment.
 This tool provides flexibility in specifying these values to better match your environment's actual utilization or to simulate different scenarios.